October 19, 2009

 Buchanan coordinated design, engineering, constru

 ction and installation of a combined (17 carriers) community communications facility and transmission tower on Rattlesnake Mountain.
-The project started on July 30, 2009 and will be complete October 15th.
+The project started on July 30, 2009 and was complete October 15th.
 Within that window, Buchanan worked with the modular unit supplier to build and deliver the prefab modular equipment shelter in time to meet the scheduled deadline.

 The main tower, which supports the bulk of the antennas and accompanying cabling, is the 180-foot base of a 350 foot tower.
 Both towers can sustain 150 mph winds.
 The solid rock Rattlesnake Mountain rises 3,527 ft above sea level and survived the Missoula floods 12,000 years ago.
 To anchor the main tower, we had to place a 472 CY floating modular concrete pad.